GoogleCloudPlatform/bigquery-data-lineage/documents/bigquery_lineage_pipeline.md

 In a big-data environment, operational systems feed the data-warehouse with fresh data, which is processed through multiple pipelines designed by data-engineers into business consumable information, that is analysed by business users through a variety of methods of merging and transforming to gain insights.
 Knowing the details of its origin, how it got there, and how it’s flowing through the business is paramount to its value.

 [Data Lineage](https://en.wikipedia.org/wiki/Data_lineage) is the ability to trace origin and transformations that the data goes through over time.
 Traceability in a big data system is critical from a data-governance standpoint to put safe-guards on sensitive data and also to ensure that data including metadata stays within the customer’s Cloud Organisation or Project.
-This solution shall introduce you to a reference implementation for a Lineage system for [Big Query](https://cloud.google.com/bigquery).
+This solution shall introduce you to a reference implementation for a Lineage system for [BigQuery](https://cloud.google.com/bigquery).

 ### Reference Architecture